-This is an English based test which involves questions about English Grammar and language.
-However, it is different to the English Grammar SATs that children will take at the end of year 6 in that it is not necessarily a test of knowledge.
-They must be able to think creatively and laterally in order to problem solve using words, for example, spotting sequences and breaking word codes.
+These parts of the test involve questions which test your child’s English language abilities.
+However, it is different to the English SATs that children will take at the end of year 6 because it is not necessarily a test of knowledge.
+They will need to be able to infer and reason, and they must be able to think creatively and laterally in order to problem solve using words, for example, spotting sequences and breaking word codes.
 Your child will need a firm grasp of grammatical terminology, be widely read and command an extensive vocabulary, however, they must also have capacity for critical thinking and problem-solving in order to succeed.

 Verbal reasoning is not a curriculum-based skill, so your child won’t necessarily have been taught the techniques at school.
 It is therefore, a good idea to prepare your child for the test with professional private tutoring.

 These involve problem solving through the use of images, shapes and diagrams.
 Although the skills required are very similar to the problem solving and reasoning SATs papers, it requires more use of critical thinking and powers of deduction.
 The questions use drawings, shapes or codes, and your child will need to work out sequences, similarities and differences between a set of figures or break the code.

 Your child will need to understand all mathematical processes taught in KS2, including those taught in year 6, as well as the ability to follow a logical line of enquiry and sound reasoning to solve mathematical problems at speed.

 Before sitting the test, you need to register your child with Warwickshire county council (The forms are available here).
 You may be required to send additional documentation to support your application, such as a council tax bill and/or medical information.
 The deadline for test applications this year is the 30thof June 2023.
 Once you have completed the registration form, you will be sent a letter of invitation to attend a testing session.